WSU-kduncan/cicdf25-CoyRy/README-CI.md

 ## Part 2- GitHub Actions and DockerHub
 ### 1. Configuring GitHub Repository Secrets

-### PAT Creation: A Personal Access Token (PAT) is required for secure, non-interactive authentication.
+### PAT Creation: A Personal Access Token is required for secure, non-interactive authentication.
 Create one on DockerHub under Account Settings > Security > Personal Access Tokens.
-The recommended scope is Read & Write to allow the CI process to push images.
+The recommended scope is Read & Write to allow the CI process to be able to push and pull images.

 ### Repository Secrets: The PAT and your username must be stored as Repository Secrets in your GitHub repository (Settings > Secrets and variables > Actions).